-Christmas Vespers has been a Hope College tradition for more than 60 years.
+Christmas Vespers has been a Hope College tradition approaching 70 years.

 Thousands of members of the Holland and Hope communities gather for the services each year.
 For many families, the event has been a highlight for generations.